SAP-archive/teched2020-DEV360/exercises/part1/README.md

 ## 1. View your Global Account Details

-In this section, you will work with the CLI for SAP Cloud Platform to get the information about your global account.
+In this section, you will work with the **CLI for SAP Cloud Platform** to get the information about your Trial global account.
+If not already done, [Get a Free Trial Account on SAP Cloud Platform](https://developers.sap.com/tutorials/hcp-create-trial-account.html) (steps 1-6).

 1. Open the [SAP Cloud Platform Trial landing page](https://cockpit.hanatrial.ondemand.com/cockpit#/home/trial).
 <p align="center" width="100%">